wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/introduction.md

 - Learn the basic tenants of successful service adoption
 - Supplement your existing technical or organizational change knowledge
 - Validate your knowledge with an industry recognized certification
-- Audit this course to understand if this topic is of interest to you (Liza note - need this?)
+- Audit this course to understand if this topic is of interest to you
 - Expand your career options with service adoption skills
-- Find a community of people that are both knowledgeable and interested in this topic (Liza note - this doesn't really work here)
+- Find a community of people that are both knowledgeable and interested in this topic

 ## Pre-course survey
 Help us expand our knowledge of the people seeking skills about service adoption by completing an optional pre-course survey.
-These questions don't count toward this course.
+These questions don't count toward this training.
 They are informational only - the only people who see your answers are the authors who created this content.

 ## Read before proceeding - our assumptions

-(Liza note - do you want this here or in the servie adoption framework, Contoso discussion?)
 We use certain examples and data points during this training.
 This helps standardize the knowledge check questions and provides you a successful learning experience.
 These are our assumptions:

 1. Your project is to implement Microsoft Teams.
 Implementing Microsoft Teams, as a project, has the required complexity to demonstrate the service adoption framework.
 Moving to Microsoft Teams is also top of mind for many organizations, making the training a relevant asset for your own career growth.